capejs/capejs/content/tutorials/capejs_primer/22_reordering3.md

 ---

 The function to change the task's order is now over.
-Also, the selection [Cape.JS approach] (../../capejs_primer) for 5 month running is finished.
+Also, the tutorial ["Cape.JS Primer"] (../../capejs_primer) for five month running is finished.

-I couldn't mention about the routing function of Cape.JS at all.
-I'll explain it on the next selection "Next Cape.JS approach".
+I couldn't mention about the **routing** of Cape.JS at all.
+I'll explain it on the next tutorial.
 Wait till it!